-The MSU School of Social Work Field Education Program posits that it may be possible to tailor a student's current employment position to be utilized as their field placement.
-If the criteria and responsibilities outlined in the Criteria for Agency Selection, Agency Responsibilities, Field Instructor Responsibilities, and Student Expectations sections of this manual can be met by the agency and student, the student's practice will be enhanced, and the agency will benefit from their integration of coursework into their practice by applying a social work perspective.
+The MSU School of Social Work (SSW) Field Education Program posits that it may be possible to tailor a student's current employment position to be utilized as their field placement.
+We believe that if policies outlined in the Field Education Manual can be met by the agency that the student's practice will be enhanced, and the agency will benefit from their integration of coursework into their current practice.
 A student/employee can delve into the depth and breadth of social work competency development based on their prior organizational knowledge, training, and skill development.
-Therefore, student field activities and employment tasks may be the same and count toward required field hours if the tasks have clear linkages to the nine social work competencies and their associated behaviors.
-Additionally, some students/employees may also have additional foci outside of their employment role that may require additional time commitments.
-These time commitments should be explored in the placement planning process.
+Therefore, student field activities and employment tasks may be the same and count toward required field hours if the tasks have clear linkages to the nine social work competencies and their concomitant behaviors.